10 Famous Places in Dan Brown’s Books

 Hagia Sophia – Istanbul, Turkey

 Hagia Sophia’s complicated history began when the emperor of Byzantine Justinian I built a magnificent church that overlooked the Golden Horn harbor in the 6th century.
-Later, it became a mosque under the Ottomans and a Turkish museum for the period 1934-2020.
-In 2020, it turned into a mosque again by the direction of the 12th President of Turkey.
+Later, it became a mosque under the Ottomans and a Turkish museum for the period 1934 to 2020.
+In 2020, it turned into a mosque again at the direction of the 12th President of Turkey.

 Today, with its splendid dome and four ornate watchtowers, Hagia Sophia is the most popular tourist attraction in Turkey.
 Hagia Sophia, also called the Church of Divine Wisdom, is the location of the end of Robert Langdon’s journey in “Inferno“.